 Sign up for our newsletter

-Enjoying traditional summer fun has been challenging this year, with limited access to our favorite activities.
+Enjoying traditional summer fun has been challenging this year this past year, with limited access to our favorite activities.
 Luckily, the Tampa Bay area is home to natural springs where plenty of good, clean, outdoor fun awaits.

 After a quick rundown of the surroundings, we set out to explore King’s Bay.
 Now able to remove our masks and breathe in the fresh air, we relaxed and took in the scenery.
 Cruising down meandering canals flanked by lush trees, we were pleasantly surprised to find that our only other companions were turtles perched on logs and birds resting on branches.
 Less than 10 minutes later, we reached the narrow spring run that leads into Three Sisters Springs, an inlet naturally divided into three pools where fresh water flows up from sand boils and vents and feeds the surrounding waterways.

 We’d heard about the famous, crystalline water, but were shocked to discover it’s even more clear than a swimming pool.
 Even at its deepest point— about 18 feet— we could still see straight through to the bottom.
 Maintaining a temperature of 72 degrees year-round, the spring water was a refreshing antidote to the summer heat.
 It’s no wonder visitors flock here on weekends.
 Fortunately, on this weekday afternoon, we were able to easily spread out among only a handful of fellow kayakers and swimmers.
 Surrounded by 57 acres of vegetation, the springs feel like a world away from urban life.
 And thanks to the rule prohibiting motorized boats, they are quiet and serene.
 It’s the sort of place where time flies and stress dissolves.

 As our too-short visit wound down, we began planning the next one.
 Living in this special corner of the sunshine state means there are still more springs to explore and more memories to be made.